ProWriting Too, my bff….

 They have books on settings, and I just purchased one on urban settings – I’m not referring to it as much as I do the others.

 The final book that I absolutely love is the Emotional Thesaurus.

-Jami Gold has an wonderful resources on her website.
+Jami Gold has wonderful resources on her website.
 I admit I love the beat sheets, and now I’m a plotter.
-My first books were completely pantsed, and I think plotting first helps me… Jami writes as well as mentors, and her blog has wonderful articles on everything from head hopping to dialogue tags.
+My first books were completely pantsed, and I think plotting first helps me as a writer.
+Jami writes as well as mentors, and her blog has wonderful articles on everything from head hopping to dialogue tags.